Inverting log blow-ups in log geometry: Charts for log smooth morphisms

 \section{Charts for log smooth morphisms}

 The chart theorem for log smooth morphisms \cite[Theorem IV.3.3.1]{logDM} is crucial for the development of the theory of log motives since this allows us to understand the structure of log smooth morphisms more concretely.
-However, the theorem is \'etale local on the source.
+However, the theorem is strict \'etale local on the source even though we are working with Zariski log structures.
 In this section, we explain how the theorem can be Zariski local on the source with a stronger assumption.

 \begin{definition} Let $X$ be an fs log scheme, and let $x$ be a point.
 We say that a chart $P$ of $X$ is called \emph{neat at $x$} if $P$ is sharp and $P\to \ol{\cM}_{X,x}$ is an isomorphism.
 See \cite[Definition II.2.3.1]{Ogu} for other equivalent conditions. \end{definition}